JB63134/bash_ca/README.md

 📦 Package Lookup: supports dpkg, rpm, and pacman to display the package name, version, maintainer info, and package description.

-🛠️ Installation: Source .bash_ca

-🛠️ Usage Basic:

-     ca without an argument uses history to lookup the last command ran. ca <command> gives you info about a specific command.
-     Examples:
-     ca grep
-     ca which
-     ca awk
-     ca then
-     ca 'sudo cp'  # output can get long, i might change this Analyze history references:
-     ca !42

-💡 Tips Use ca when a command behaves unexpectedly.
-Use it to debug PATH issues or command conflicts.
-Use it when aliases or functions override global tools.
-Use it to audit your environment for security problems Or simply use it to explore Bash internals

 ---

 ## Features